 Other airports in Kigali

 Bugesera International Airport is an airport project in Rwanda.
-The USD818 million airport will be located 25km southeast of Kigali, feature a 4200m runway and have capacity for 1.8 million passengers p/a following the completion of first phase works in Dec-2018.
+The USD818 million airport will be located 25km southeast of Kigali, feature a 4200m runway and have capacity for 1.8 million passengers p/a following the completion of first phase works in 2020.
 Total construction is expected to be complete by 2019 and will include the runway, cargo terminal and passenger terminal with capacity for 4.5 million passengers p/a.
 Mota Engil Engenharia e Construcao Africa SA replaced China State Construction Engineering Corporation (CSCEC) as the key contractor for the project.
-Construction commenced in 2016.
+Construction commenced in 2017.

 Jul-2017.
 Rwanda's government signed a concession agreement for the construction and operation of Kigali Bugesera Airport.
 The USD700 million project is designed to be executed across four phases, with the first phase involving approximately 27 months of construction at an estimated cost of USD400 million.
 The first phase is expected to be completed by 2019, at which point the airport will be able to accommodate 1.8 million passengers per annum.

 Dec-2016.
 RwandAir stated Rwanda's Minister of Infrastructure James Musoni confirmed construction of Kigali Bugesera International Airport commenced and the airport is on track to commence operations by 2018.